 The sensor specifications are given in Table 1.
 All small-scale sensors can be operated with flow rates between 50-200 ml min-1.
-AE51 and Observair measure with one wavelength at 880 nm while the MA-sensors measure with 5 wavelengths (880 nm, 625-nm, 528-nm, 470-nm, and 375 nm).
-All sensors calculate the eBC concentration with theat 880 nm wavelength according to the assumption to minimize the effect of BrC.
-The other wavelengths of the MA-sensors can be used to differentiate between BrC and BC and the possible sources of these particles.
+AE51 and Observair measure with one wavelength at 880 nm while the MA-sensors measure with 5 wavelengths (880, 625, 528, 470, and 375 nm).
+All sensors calculate the eBC concentration at 880 nm according to the assumption to minimize the effect of BrC.
+The other wavelengths of the MA-sensors can be used to differentiate between BrC and BC and

+- 145 the possible sources of these particles.
 In this study only the 880 nm wavelength was utilized to conform to the other sensors.
 The MA-sensors have an inbuilt capability for the dualspot correction and therefore they have two separate measurement spots and one reference spot.
 The AE51 and Observair have one measurement spot and one reference spot.
-The AE51 and Observair fave one measurement spot and one reference spot.
-The AE51 and Observair have for the AE51 Teflon coated quartz fibers (T60), for the MA- sensors polytetrafluoroethylene (L15 or L85 filter cartridge), and for the Observair the filter material was described as fibrous filter material (Distributed Sensing Technologies, 2023).
+The AE51 and Observair sensors were run in pairs for the prospect of the dualspot correction (see Sect.
+3.2.).
+The filter materials were for the AE51 Teflon coated quartz fibers (T60), for the MA- sensors polytetrafluoroethylene (L15 or L85 filter cartridge), and - 150 for the Observair the filter material was described as fibrous filter material (Distributed Sensing Technologies, 2023).
 AE51 and Observair had single-use filters that needed to be replaced regularly, in our case every 4-5 days.
-The MA-sensors have filter cassettes that automatically change the filter spot after a high loading limit is
+The MA-sensors have filter cassettes that automatically change the filter spot after a high loading limit is reached.

-160 reached.
 In our case the filter was set to change when ATN was higher than 100 at any wavelength (most likely the lowest wavelength of 375 nm), but the setting can be changed between 1-100.
 The MA200 filter cassette has 15 spots and the MA350 has 85 spots.
-The filter sample spot is 7.1 mm2 for all sensor types and all sensors use the same MAC value of = 7.8 m2g-1 (at 880 nm).
+The filter sample spot is - 155 7.1 mm2 for all sensor types and all sensors use the same $MAC = 7.8 \text{ m}^2 \text{g}^{-1}$ (at 880 nm).
 The C{ref} value for AE51 is 1.6 and for the other sensors 1.3.
-All sensors have additional measurements of temperature (T) and relative humidity (RH) and the Observair sensors utilize environmental compensation technology to compensate for sharp changes in temperatureT or RH.
+All sensors have additional measurements of temperature (T) and relative humidity (RH) and the Observair sensors utilize environmental compensation technology to compensate for sharp changes in T or RH.